Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: annihilating and coalescing random walks: Abstract

 \section{Abstract}

 A class of interacting particle systems on $\Z$, involving instantaneously annihilating or coalescing nearest neighbour random walks, are shown to be Pfaffian point processes for all deterministic initial conditions.
 As diffusion limits, explicit Pfaffian kernels are derived for a variety of coalescing and annihilating Brownian systems.
 For Brownian motions on $\R$, depending on the initial conditions, the corresponding kernels are closely related to the bulk and edge scaling limits of the Pfaffian point process for real eigenvalues for the real Ginibre ensemble of random matrices.
 For Brownian motions on $\R_{+}$ with absorbing or reflected boundary conditions at zero new interesting Pfaffian kernels appear.
-We illustrate the utility of the Pfaffian structure by determining the extreme statistics of the right-most particle for the purely annihilating Brownian motions.
+We illustrate the utility of the Pfaffian structure by determining the extreme statistics of the right-most particle for the purely annihilating Brownian motions, and also computing the probability of overcrowded regions for all models.